noir-lang/noir/docs/docs/explainers/explainer-recursion.md

 ### Alice and Bob - Guessing game

 Alice and Bob are friends, and they like guessing games.
-They want to play a guessing game online, but for that, they need an trusted third-party that knows both of their secrets and finishes the game once someone wins.
+They want to play a guessing game online, but for that, they need a trusted third-party that knows both of their secrets and finishes the game once someone wins.

 So, they use zero-knowledge proofs.
 Alice tries to guess Bob's number, and Bob will generate a ZK proof stating whether she succeeded or failed.